 On the plane home, as I thought about that conversation, I realized the profound implications of accepting that fundamental truth: leaders must heal in order to lead.
 We have to let go of the things that have hurt us to ensure that they don’t rise up and cause pain to someone else.
 I realized that meant that leaders have to forgive.

 Forgiveness can be tremendously difficult.
-The reason that we allow so many conflicts to go unresolved is because we want to win.
-We feel as if someone has wronged us in some way, and though the continuing conflict sucks value from our lives, we’re not willing to finally put it to rest, to forgive, until someone acknowledges that we were right.
-That we rightly “won”.
+The reason that we allow so many conflicts to go unresolved is that we want to win.
+We feel as if someone has wronged us in some way, and though the continuing conflict sucks value from our lives, we’re not willing to finally put it to rest or forgive until someone acknowledges that we were right.
+That we rightly “won.”

 The most inspiring leaders I know aren’t interested in winning—they’re interested in succeeding.
 I think it’s crucial to remember that sometimes success is not possible if we insist on winning.